adeebsiddiqui/spring-boot-basics/README.md

 # spring-boot-basics
 The project contains the basics of Spring Boot Application.
+Checkout recommended project structure and best practices for Spring Boot applications - [link1](https://medium.com/the-resonant-web/spring-boot-2-0-project-structure-and-best-practices-part-2-7137bdcba7d3) and [link2](https://stackoverflow.com/questions/40902280/what-is-the-recommended-project-structure-for-spring-boot-rest-projects)

 This also includes some basic examples of Java Bean Validation API in the `Controller` and `Model` classes.